xingchenzhang/xingchenzhang.github.io/_pages/about.md

 [05/2026] I have joined the **DSIT/UKRI AIRR User Advisory Group (UAG)** as a core member.

-[04/2026] Invited to give a talk at Yanshan University.

 [04/2026] Our paper [DualTTrack: Improving Information Flow Consistency in Multi-Object Tracking via Dual-Track Matching and Recovery](https://www.sciencedirect.com/science/article/pii/S0306457326002347) has been accepted by Information Processing and Management.

-[03/2026] Our special issue proposal **Multimodal Representation Learning Based on Vision Foundation Models** has been accepted by **Pattern Recognition**.
-Open for Submission: from 15-Apr-2026 to 31-Mar-2027.
-More details can be found [here](https://www.sciencedirect.com/special-issue/332578/multimodal-representation-learning-based-on-vision-foundation-models).

-[03/2026] Our special issue proposal **Embodied Intelligence: Bringing Disciplines Through System Integration** has been accepted by **Virtual Reality & Intelligent Hardware**.
-The submission deadline is 31 December 2026.

 [03/2026] Our paper "[FusionCounting: Robust visible-infrared image fusion guided by crowd counting via multi-task learning](https://arxiv.org/abs/2508.20817)" has been accepted by **IEEE Transactions on Multimedia**.

 [03/2026] I was awarded an **<span style="color: red;">NVIDIA Academic Grant</span>** as **<span style="color: red;">PI</span>**.

-[02/2026] A **<span style="color: red;">Marie Sklodowska-Curie Postdoctoral Fellowship</span>** application (Horizon Europe) hosted by me has been successfully awarded.
-The fellow will join my lab shortly.
+[02/2026] A **<span style="color: red;">Marie Sklodowska-Curie Postdoctoral Fellowship</span>** application (Horizon Europe) hosted by me has been awarded.
+The MSCA fellow will join my lab shortly.

-[01/2026] Invited to give a talk at Zhongshan Hospital, Fudan University

-[01/2026] Invited to give a talk at Shanghai Jiao Tong University
+[01/2026] Invited to give talks at Zhongshan Hospital (Fudan University) and Shanghai Jiao Tong University.

 [01/2026] Our paper "[Three-stage progressive modality reweighting and interaction framework for robust RGB-T tracking](https://www.sciencedirect.com/science/article/abs/pii/S0950705126001966)" has been accepted by **Knowledge-Based Systems**.